 www.troygardens.org

-Troy Community Farm is Madison's own urban farm, located right on Troy Drive.
-It is part of a 31-acre parcel that was saved from development by the extraordinary efforts of Northside neighbors, and is now home to the farm, a prairie, trails, community gardens, a kids' garden program, and an affordable co-housing development.
+We have been growing certified organic food on Madison’s northside since 2001, and we are proud to be the city’s first urban farm.
+Troy Community Farm is part of Troy Gardens - a 31-acre parcel that was saved from development by the extraordinary efforts of northside neighbors, and is now home to the farm, a prairie, trails, community gardens, a kids' garden, and a 30-unit co-housing community.
 Since we are right in Madison, our members visit our farm-stand-style pick-up at Troy Gardens each Thursday evening.
-They talk with the farmer, choose their own vegetables from the harvest, take a newsletter, and pick their own flowers and herbs from the CSA garden.
-Learn more, see photos of each share from the past four seasons, and read our weekly newsletters at our website: www.troygardens.org.
+They talk with the farmers, choose their own vegetables from the harvest, take a newsletter, and pick their own flowers and herbs from the CSA garden.
+Learn more, see photos of our shares from the past five seasons, and read our weekly newsletters at our website: www.troygardens.org.
 The website will also introduce you to our educational programs and the other unique facets of Troy Gardens.

 Chris & Juli McGuire